atomicrobot/Carbon-Android/README.md

 ### Performance gain
 Add `-PdisablePreDex` to all of the Gradle commands that would result in building the app module to eliminate some overhead.

+## Gradle and plugins

+To see what the dependency tree currently looks like:
+`./gradlew app:dependencies`

+To see what dependencies might be out of date:
+`./gradlew app:dependencyUpdates -Drevision=release`